tomeichlersmith/umn-cluster/README.md

   - [HTCondor](https://htcondor.org/)
   - [Slurm](https://slurm.schedmd.com/)
   - Decide based on ease of setup
+  - Discussion with Jeremy ==> having fixed resource allocation would be easier to maintain
+    - A main "feature" of HTCondor is dynamic determination of "nodes" and their availability, this often leads to less-than-optimum use of the cluster.
+    - By default, slurm sets one node -> one job; however, it also has plugins that allow the cluster admins to choose how jobs are allocated resources ("consumable resources").
+      For example, we can have (by default) one CPU/core per job so that one node could have `$(nproc)` jobs.
 - [CVMFS](https://cernvm.cern.ch/fs/)
   - CERN-related jobs, some containers are even distributed via CVMFS
   - **can we attach our own material to CVMFS?**